-Introduction to the Oral Surgery Specialty
+1. Introduction to the Oral Surgery Specialty

-The GDC specialty of Oral Surgery deals with the diagnosis and management of pathology of the teeth, mouth and jaws requiring surgical intervention or combined surgical and medical intervention; it also includes education, training and research related to the specialty.
+The GDC specialty of OS deals with the diagnosis and management of pathology of the teeth, mouth and jaws requiring surgical intervention or combined surgical and medical intervention.
+It also includes education, training and research related to the specialty.

-Oral Surgery deals with complex patients undergoing routine surgical procedures and or routine/complex patients undergoing complex surgical procedures.
-These additional surgical, demographic, social, medical, and psychological complexities require specific training in patient and procedural risk assessment and management to prevent unnecessary complications.
+OS deals with complex patients undergoing routine surgical procedures and or routine/complex patients undergoing complex surgical procedures.
+These additional surgical, demographic, social, medical and psychological complexities require specific training in patient and procedural risk assessment and management to prevent unnecessary complications.

-The specialist oral surgeon will have undergone training to gain additional knowledge and skills in the anatomical and surgical domain of oral surgery.
+The specialist oral surgeon will have undergone training to gain additional knowledge and skills in the anatomical and surgical domain of OS.
 The specialist will be experienced and competent to manage children, adolescents, and adults, many of whom are dentally anxious and are medically compromised requiring extractions and surgery of the soft and hard tissues in the orofacial region under local anaesthesia, local anaesthesia with sedation or under general anaesthesia.
-They will often be involved in delivering multi-disciplinary care by working closely with other dental, medical, and surgical specialties.
-They can lead and deliver Oral Surgery in a range of care environments, including general practice, intermediate practice, specialist practice, community dental clinics, academic settings and hospitals.
+They will often be involved in delivering multi-disciplinary care by working closely with other dental, medical and surgical specialties.
+They can lead and deliver OS in a range of care environments, including general practice, intermediate practice, specialist practice, community dental clinics, academic settings and hospitals.

 Entry into specialty training is highly competitive and run annually on a national basis.
 Applicants will have been required to complete foundation training and are expected to have gained a broad experience in a range of environments prior to entry.
-Training is expected take 3- 4 years full time.
-Currently legislation dictates a minimum of 3 years (see information later) and may take place in any environment that oral surgery is delivered.
-Training is oriented to achieving outcomes and COPDEND will work with the SAC review the time it takes to achieve all learning outcomes year on year.
+Training is expected take three to four years full time.
+Currently legislation dictates a minimum of three years (see information later) and may take place in any environment that OS is delivered.
+Training is oriented to achieving outcomes and the Committee of Postgraduate Dental Deans and Directors (COPDEND) will work with the SAC review the time it takes to achieve all learning outcomes year on year.

-The Oral Surgery Curriculum recognises and addresses these additional requirements, beyond the competence of a general dentist, in order to protect the public.
+The Oral Surgery curriculum recognises and addresses these additional requirements, beyond the competence of a general dentist, in order to protect the public.